What is the Hospitals & Clinics Volunteering in Belize all about?

 - Training: Healthcare ethics & culture doc, pre-departure info pack, learning reflection manual, on-site orientation and project induction provided

 - Excursion Planning: Staff help organise weekend activities (Activity price may be extra)

 What is not included

-- Fees associated with registration with Belizean Medical Council including license registration ($150) and daily rate to practice or shadow ($25/day)
+- Fees associated with registration with Belizean Medical and Nursing Council including license registration ($150)

 - Police/Government Background Check; US and UK citizens will be processed through Kaya (admin fee applies); all other nationalities must provide local police check.